Sales of 43.4 billion RMB, doubled the net profit to 6.7 billion RMB - SANY Heavy Industry creates the best first half year in history | 09.09.19 | finanzen.ch

 Meistgelesene Nachrichten

-SMI auf neuem Allzeithoch -- DAX freundlich -- Börsen in Fernost mehrheitlich im Plus
+SMI zeitweise auf neuem Allzeithoch -- DAX stabil -- Börsen in Fernost schliessen mehrheitlich im Plus

 Börse aktuell - Live Ticker

 Am heimischen Aktienmarkt geht es am Montag freundlich zu.
-Der deutsche Leitindex zeigt sich mit positiver Tendenz.
-An den asiatischen Aktienmärkten überwiegt zum Wochenauftakt der Optimismus.
+Der deutsche Leitindex zeigt sich verhalten.
+An den asiatischen Aktienmärkten überwog zum Wochenauftakt der Optimismus.

 Finanzen.net News